GariHV/hackatonMWC-front-2022/README.md

 Once the user enters all the information asked in the second form, I take all the information stored and fill the User-Info view fields.

 Although the first part is as simple as that, the technologies introduced by the user are stored in an Array.
 To show the Stacks I decided to iterate the Array and search from the resources/logos.json file to find each technology logo's, tag's and webpage's.

+### Avatar

+As an extra, I added a functionality that allows the user to change the default's avatar (which is generated aleatorally depending on the username) once the user clicks on the avatar's image.

+### Background

+Same as the avatar option, I added a functionality that allows the user to change de default's image once the background is clicked.

 ## Deployment